 Adriana joins Georgia Tech Arts all the way from Puerto Rico with a BFA in Production Design and a concentration in Lighting and Scenery from the Savannah College of Art and Design, a certification in Arts and Heritage Management, and over five years of experience across theatre, live entertainment, and higher education.
 Art, in its many forms, is at the core of everything she does and she is elated to be able to pursue her passion for making art accessible to everyone.

 Andrea Mullen comes to Georgia Tech after living in Los Angeles for 5 years acting and working in restaurants and libraries.
 She was previously a House Manager at Folger Shakespeare Library in Washington, D.C.
 She is glad to be back working around people again!
 Andrea is a native of Greenville, SC and holds a B.A. in Drama from Catholic University of America and a Masters in Library Science from Pratt Institute.

-Paul Cottongim has over 32 years of experience in technical theatre production, including working at most of the theatres in the Atlanta area.
+Paul Cottongim has over 32 years of experience in technical theater production, including working at most of the theaters in the Atlanta area.
 Paul has overseen technical operations at the Ferst Center for the Arts since 2007.